-Scott Tinker works to bring industry, government, academia, and NGOs together to address major societal challenges.
-Dr. Tinker is director of the 250-person Bureau of Economic Geology, the State Geologist of Texas, and a professor holding the Allday Endowed Chair at The University of Texas at Austin.
+Scott Tinker works to bring industry, government, academia and NGOs together to address major societal challenges in energy, the environment and the economy.
+Dr. Tinker is director of the 250-person Bureau of Economic Geology, the State Geologist of Texas, and a professor holding the Allday Endowed Chair in the Jackson School at The University of Texas at Austin.
+Tinker co-produced and is featured in the award-winning energy documentary film Switch, which has been screened in over 50 countries to more than 15 million viewers and is used on thousands of K-12 and college campuses.
+Dr. Tinker formed the non-profit Switch Energy Alliance and is working on two new films addressing global energy poverty and the energy transition.
+He is the voice of Earth Date, a 2-minute weekly program produced by the Bureau of Economic Geology, focused on remarkable stories of earth, and featured on over 350 NPR stations in all 50 United States.
 He has served as president of the American Geosciences Institute, the Association of American State Geologists, the American Association of Petroleum Geologists, and the Gulf Coast Association of Geological Societies.
-Dr. Tinker is an AAPG Halbouty Medalist, a GCAGS Boyd Medalist, an AGI Campbell Medalist, and a Fellow of the Geological Society of America.
-In his visits to some 60 countries he has given 750 keynote and invited lectures and serves on many private, public, academic, and government boards and advisory councils.
-Tinker co-produced and is featured in the award-winning energy documentary film Switch, which has been screened in over 50 countries to more than 15 million viewers and is used on thousands of K–12 and college campuses.
-Dr. Tinker formed the 501(c)(3) Switch Energy Alliance and is working on two new films addressing global energy poverty and the energy transition.
+Dr. Tinker is an AGI Campbell Medalist, AAPG Halbouty Medalist, GCAGS Boyd Medalist and a Fellow of the Geological Society of America.
+In his visits to some 60 countries he has given over 750 keynote and invited lectures.

 CV and Photos